15+ Environmental Charities In The UK To Support Today

 Friends Of The Earth

-Friends of the Earth is an environmental campaigning community, that since 1971, has been dedicated to the well-being and protection of the natural world and everyone in it.
+Friends of the Earth is an environmental campaigning charity and community.
+Running since 1971, it is dedicated to the well-being and protection of the natural world and everyone in it.

 From its campaigners and lawyers to local action groups and supporters, this charity pushes for change on environmental causes that matter.
 This includes: